nghilevi/react-users-search/README.md

 A very minimal user search application

 ## Usage notes
-If users failed to load, the app can not be used.
+If users are failed to load, the app can not be used.

 If users are loaded and posts are failed to load.
-Users list can still be used.
+Users list can still be used, but no posts will be shown.

 ## Implementation notes
 Below are some useful commands: